nehadangwal/GoldenGate_AI/README.md

 GoldenGate AI is a lightweight, high-performance gateway designed to eliminate the "AI Tax."
 While most organizations struggle with unpredictable token costs and architectural chaos, GoldenGate implements **Adaptive Inference** and **FinOps Guardrails** to ensure every token spent translates to business value.

 ## 🚀 The Problem: The "AI Tax"
-In 2026, 80% of enterprise AI spend is "waste"—high-intelligence frontier models (GPT-4o) being used for low-complexity tasks (summarization, data extraction).
+In 2026, 80% of enterprise AI spend is "waste"—high-intelligence frontier models (GPT-4o) being used for low-complexity tasks.

 ## 💡 The Solution: The "Golden Path"
-GoldenGate AI acts as a strategic layer between your 250+ engineers and your LLM providers:
+GoldenGate AI acts as a strategic layer between your engineering teams and LLM providers:
 * **Adaptive Routing:** Automatically offloads routine tasks to SLMs (Small Language Models), reserving frontier models for complex reasoning.
+* **Shadow Mode Mirroring:** Background-validates SLM performance against Frontier models to ensure 0% quality degradation.
-* **Hard Governance:** Real-time budget enforcement via `Project ID` attribution.
+* **Hard Governance:** Real-time budget enforcement and **Semantic Circuit Breakers** to stop recursive agentic loops.

-* **Standardized Security:** A single entry point for all agentic workflows.
+## 🏗️ System Architecture

 ## 📊 Benchmark Results (Validated)
 Running a mixed-complexity workload of 1,000 requests using 2026 pricing tiers: